-Fattened fowl were an extremely desirable commodity in England and France in the mid to late 1800s.
-Many attempts were made to fatten fowl not only because consumers wanted better meat but also because sellers found fattened fowl a highly profitable business.
-But it was not always easy to fatten fowl, even if they were the easiest birds to feed, even if they digested more than they could eat, and even if “every alimentary substance agree[d] with them [and they willingly spent] … the whole day long incessantly busied in scratching, searching, and picking up a living.”
+Fattened fowl were an extremely desirable commodity in England and France and many attempts to fattening fowl happened in the mid to late 1800s.
+This was because not only did consumers want better meat but also because sellers found fattened fowl a highly profitable business.
+However, it was not always easy to fatten fowl, even if they were the easiest birds to feed, even if they digested more than they could eat, and even if “every alimentary substance agree[d] with them [and they willingly spent] … the whole day long incessantly busied in scratching, searching, and picking up a living.”

 Another method involved feeding fowl with funnels.
 This method of cramming was used primarily in southern Normandy.
 It was faster to use a funnel than to feed a bird by hand and it had an advantage in that this method supposedly produced a “splendid quality of flesh.”
 In this case, food was made into a creamy liquid and a special funnel was used.
 It had a nozzle that could be carefully “inserted into the gullet until the orifice enter[ed] the crop.”
 The food was spooned into the funnel and slid down into the bird’s throat until its crop was full.

 Although troughs, hand feeding, and funnels fattened fowl, none of these methods were as expeditious or profitable as using a machine.
 Machines were desirable for cramming because they greatly reduced the time required to feed fowl, which meant hundreds of birds could be crammed in a short time.
 This in turn reduced labor costs and generated better profits for those who raised fowl.